top of page

 This is False.
 Please tell your mother, your father, your kids, your friends, and everyone else who needs to hear this.
 While this is false, I totally understand why you might think the flu shot causes the flu.
 When I was a medical student, I got the flu shot and a few days later became the SICKEST I had been in years.
 I was convinced it was the flu shot.
 Even though I had learned as a medical student that it wasn't, I was still quite skeptical.
 So, I can certainly understand your skepticism.

 But, the flu shot doesn't cause the flu.
 This is by far, the BIGGEST misconception about the flu.
-According to the CDC, Flu vaccines given with a needle (i.e., flu shots) are made with either inactivated (killed) viruses or with only a single protein from the flu virus.
+Flu vaccines given with a needle (i.e., flu shots) are made with either inactivated (killed) viruses or with only a single protein from the flu virus.
 The nasal spray vaccine contains live viruses that are attenuated (weakened) so that they will not cause illness."

 There are other reasons why we might get sick around the time we get the flu shot.
 I won't go into them here, but watch this video to get the explanation.